Coloby/quartz_notes/quartz_content/PublicNotes/Pragmatism.md

 		- [[First principle thinking]]
 			- without the focus on almost re-inventing the wheel
 			- more versatile & accessible
+- Why? - validate/confirm causes & effects
-- Why? - to grow in any field or upgrade a process
+	- to grow in any field or upgrade a system

 1. Problem - identify which one is worth it [[80-20 pareto principle]]
 	- is it the [[Root problem]]?